dojo/docs/dijit/layout.rst

 Remove Children
 ---------------

-Removing children is done w/the pointer to the child widget:
+Removing children is done with the pointer to the child widget:

 .. js ::